kmaehashi/pypict/README.rst

 ------------

 Wheels (binary distribution) are available for Linux.
-PICT shared library and command is included in wheels.
+PICT shared library and command are included in wheels.

 ::

     $ pip install pypict

 On other platforms, you need to build from source.
-PICT source tree is registered as submodule of this repository.
+PICT source tree is registered as a submodule of this repository.
 ``python setup.py build_pict`` will run ``make`` command to build PICT shared library inside the tree.
 You need to manually install the shared library and command, or set path of the tree to the appropriate environment variables (``PATH``, ``LD_LIBRARY_PATH``, etc.)